Follow Us!

 In a bid to further raise awareness about the DES issues and reach a wider audience, we’ve created a new DES flickr page.
 It includes photos of DES events such as the recent DES Symposium at Massachussets General Hospital in Boston, DES adverts, pills, tablets and bottles, DES brochures and newsletters, DES graphs, press cuttings and much more.

 flickr® is an online photo management and sharing application.
 Its primary goals are to help people make photographs available to those who matter to them, and to enable new ways of organizing images.
 It offers the perfect platform to share photos from around the world.
+But flickr® is one of those ideas that depends on interconnectivity.

 We would like to invite all DES support groups and activists to collaborate to this project by contributing photos to the new Diethylstilbestrol flickr page.
 By sharing as many images as possible we can create a comprehensive source of DES related photos and really show how far and wide the DES issues are affecting people’s lives.